 Pricing: Starts at $15/month.
 30-day free trial.

 Uptrends has been around since 2007 and has over 20,000 users that include companies like Virgin, Vimeo, and Zendesk.
-Their main focus is to provide their user with a simple synthetic monitoring solution that will bring clarity into what kind of experience their end users are having.
+Their main focus is to provide their user with a simple synthetic monitoring service that will bring clarity into what kind of experience their end users are having.

 It has 223 checkpoints which are what they call their testing locations, scattered across the world.
 These allow you to run simulated tests that record and capture any problems that might appear and even take screenshots so you can see exactly what the issue was.